-The mirror also includes a display of both the compass and the temperature in the upper right corner of the mirror face.
-The dual display can be turned on or off by briefly pressing either COMP or TEMP button.
+The mirror also includes a display in the upper right corner of the mirror face.
+The compass reading and the outside temperature will both appear in the display at the same time.
+The dual display can be turned on or off by briefly pressing either the TEMP or the COMP button.